 #3: Redesign with Energy in Mind

 If your owners decide to make a larger-scale investment in energy performance upgrades, they’ll be rewarded with more extensive benefits.
-While no- and low-cost energy measures can lead to savings of up to 15 percent, deep retrofitting can reduce energy costs by as much as 45 percent.
+While no- and low-cost energy measures can lead to savings of up to 15 percent, deep retrofitting can cut a home’s energy use by 58% to 79%, depending on factors like age and climate.

 #4:Â Incorporate Green Building Design Principles